Timea's Kitchen

 Pickled Cabbage Leaves

-Hungarian Sweet Paprika Powder on Frying Chopped Onions in the Pan
+Hungarian Sweet Paprika Powder on Frying Chopped Onions in the Saucepan

-Mix all the ingredients well with a wooden spoon or even by hand until you get a homogeneous paste.
+Mix by hand or with a wooden spoon until you have a homogeneous paste.

-Take a cabbage leaf in your palm, and using a small knife, cut a thin sliver off the thickest central vein of each leaf.
+Prep the Leaf: Take a sauerkraut leaf in your palm.
+Using a small knife, cut a thin sliver off the thickest part of the central vein to make the leaf easier to fold.

 Cutting Cabbage Leaves